-As awareness of problem gambling as a public health issue began to emerge in the early 2000s, Nevada joined several other U.S. states in funding problem gambling services.
+Nevada was an early adopter of legalized commercial gaming, and has become a leader in the global gaming industry, yet lags behind many other states in the level of dedicated funding to address problem gambling.
 In 2005, Nevada introduced legislation to expand its approach to legalized gambling by investing in the development of problem gambling treatment and prevention systems.
 The legislation resulted in the creation of a Revolving Account for the Prevention and Treatment of Problem Gambling and an Advisory Committee on Problem Gambling (ACPG) to advise the Department of Health and Human Services (DHHS) in its administration of this account.
 Program funding was linked to the number of slot machines operating in the state, \$2 per slot machine per quarter, totaling an amount sufficient to build the infrastructure for a statewide gambling treatment system and the groundwork for a problem gambling prevention and workforce development system.
 While the problem gambling service system (PGS) has developed over the years, funding for that system has not been stable.
 The budget began at \$1,700,000 in 2008, hitting a low of \$720,637 in 2012, before rebounding to approximately \$2,000,000 in 2019.

-Amidst a state budget crisis caused by the pandemic, the 2020 legislature enacted budget reductions across state agency departments that ultimately resulted in a 42% reduction to the FY2021 Problem Gambling Services grant appropriations (from \$1,900,000 to \$1,167,087).
-Reaction against this reduction came from gaming industry groups, the academic community, public health advocates, and Nevada constituents and the funds were restored to their 2020 levels for fiscal years 2022 and 2023.
-At the time of this Plan's writing, the 2023 Legislature was in session and no final legislative approved program budget was available for FY2024 and FY2025.
-Based on the Governor's recommended budget, the anticipated program funding for FY2024 and FY2025 is \$2,200,000 annually.
+Amidst a state budget crisis caused by the pandemic, the 2020 legislature enacted budget reductions across state agency departments that ultimately lead to a 42% reduction to the FY2021 Problem Gambling Services grant appropriations (from \$1,900,000 to \$1,167,087).
+Reaction against this reduction came from gaming industry groups, the academic community, public health advocates, and general citizenry resulting in the funds being restored to their 2020 levels for fiscal years 2022 and 2023.
+At the time of this Plan's writing, the 2023 Legislature was in session and no final legislative approved program budget was available for FY2024 and FY2025, although based on the Governor's recommended budget, the anticipated program funding for FY2024 and FY2025 was anticipated to be \$2,200,000 annually.
+The ACPG has argued this level of funding is insufficient to meet Nevada's needs and plans to seek legislative support during the 2026 legislative session to increase the DHHS Problem Gambling Services budget during the second two years of this strategic plan (FY2026 and FY2027).
+For this reason, the present strategic plan includes some aspirational new initiatives that would be made possible with increased program funding.